zachwill/flask_heroku/README.md

     $ python bootstrap.py

-Or, to test the product configuration, simply run:
+Or, to test the production configuration, simply run:

     $ python bootstrap.py --gevent